 The Talkington Achievement Award recognizes the tradition of teaching excellence as exemplified by the career of H. L. Talkington, who came to Lewiston State Normal School in 1899 and was an outstanding instructor here for 40 years.
 He was the first school librarian, was active in committee assignments, and wrote dozens of publications on Idaho and Pacific Northwest history.

 Eligibility: Regular full-time faculty members who have taught at the college for at least three years.
 Award recipients are ineligible for the year immediately following their award.
 Please contact the Provost's Office at email@example.com if you question a nominee’s eligibility.

 Procedure: Nominations are to be submitted to the Provost Office, and must include at least three letters of support from colleagues, faculty, administrators or students.
-A copy of the fall semester student course evaluation results is required.
+A copy of the fall semester student course evaluation results would be helpful.
 Nomination packets will be reviewed by a committee of five faculty, appointed by the Faculty Association chair.
 The chair of the selection committee will be the past year’s award recipient.

 |1999||Michael A. Hill|